samisbakedham/Clerici/ZMQ.md

      Available only in the `full` context.

-The subscription topics are formatted as `format-context-event`, with prefix matching supported by both UTTC and ZMQ.
+The subscription topics are formatted as `format-context-event`, with prefix matching supported by both CLC and ZMQ.
 The `format`, `context` and `event` will _never_ have hyphens or colons in their name.
 For example, subscribing to `json-minimal-chain_main` will send minimal information in JSON when changes to the main/primary blockchain occur.
 Whereas, subscribing to `json-minimal` will send minimal information in JSON on all available events supported by the daemon.

-The UTTC daemon will ensure that events prefixed by `chain` will be sent in "chain-order" - the `prev_id` (hash) field will _always_ refer to a previous block.
+The CLC daemon will ensure that events prefixed by `chain` will be sent in "chain-order" - the `prev_id` (hash) field will _always_ refer to a previous block.
 On rollbacks/reorgs, the event will reference an earlier block in the chain instead of the last block.
-The UTTC daemon also ensures that `txpool_add` events are sent before `chain_*` events - the `chain_*` messages will only serialize miner transactions since the other transactions were previously published via `txpool_add`.
+The CLC daemon also ensures that `txpool_add` events are sent before `chain_*` events - the `chain_*` messages will only serialize miner transactions since the other transactions were previously published via `txpool_add`.
 This prevents transactions from being